nodejs/i18n/guides/ROLES.md

-# Localization process roles
+# Roles

 Localization process based on two environments – GitHub and Crowdin.
-Both of them has roles management, and Node.js i18n group standardized it into one system.
+Both of them have roles management, and Node.js i18n group standardized it into one system.

 ## Crowdin